 written by a

-Robin Hood of Barnsdale Wood is essentially the same as the full-length version of Robin Hood minus the subplots and indoor scenes.
+Above is a scene from Act II, sc.
+2 of Robin Hood as performed by Géraldine Dulex, Andrew Behling, and Jeanne Scurek for Theatre-Hike's 2010 production in a nature preserve near Chicago.
+This version is essentially the same as the full-length Robin Hood minus the subplots and indoor scenes.
 Performance rights are controlled by the author, who can provide details regarding cuts as well as a few script changes that can help the play along.
-For information, contact email@example.com or click here to visit Theatre Hike’s website.
+For information, contact firstname.lastname@example.org or click here to visit Theatre-Hike’s website.

 Title: “A Fancyfull Historie of That